Lucrezia Aguiari

 Lucrezia Aguiari (sometimes spelled Agujari) (1743/46 in Ferrara – 18 May 1783 in Parma) was an Italian coloratura soprano.
 She possessed an unusually agile voice with a large vocal range that spanned slightly more than three and a half octaves; faculties that enabled her to perform the most difficult passage work.
 In a letter dated 24 March 1770 Leopold Mozart wrote of hearing her perform a C an octave above high C at the Ducal opera of Parma, "I could not believe that she was able to reach C soprano acuto, but my ears convinced me."
 Aldous Huxley also mentioned this event in his novel Brave New World, (misspelt as 'Ajugari').

 Biography

 Born in Ferrara, during her lifetime Aguiari was often referred to as "La Bastardina" or "La Bastardella".
-There are several different traditions explaining the origin of this nickname, one being that she was the illegitimate child of Leopoldo Aguiari or that of his wife with the Marchese Bentivoglio.
+There are several different traditions explaining the origin of this nickname, one being that she was the illegitimate child of Leopoldo Aguiari or that of his wife with a Marquess Bentivoglio.
 Another possible explanation was that she was an abandoned child raised by Aguiari.
 Another curiosity about the soprano was that she possessed a pronounced limp that was reportedly the result of a dog or hog eating part of her leg while she was an infant.